schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 # :/tabs

-## Redirect the user to Schibsted Account for payment
+## Redirect the user to Schibsted account for payment

 Our new Paylink has [quite a few fields](/types/paylink/), but the one we're interested in is the `shortUrl`.
 We'll use this to send the user to Schibsted account for